 Somebody who knew someone, or people that had seen us perform, would call with invitations to perform.
 It was fun.
 A complete lark (with lots of amazing travel).
 Then finally, after a few years of this, my lovely (and much smarter) wife Victoria said, “You know, maybe you should pay attention to this.”

 So, that’s what we’ve been doing.
-Paying attention.
-Developing shows, touring the world.
-And now, producing our first Off-Broadway production of Vox Lumiere’s Phantom of the Opera.
+Paying attention, developing shows, touring the world and now, bringing our first Vox Lumiere show to New York.

 See.
 Told you.
 Underwear is a much better title.

 So, to re-cap…

 Vox Lumiere is fun, cool, magical and pretty darn awesome.
 Where else can you find a band, singers and dancers rocking it with magnificent silent films?
 (Hint: no where)

 But you know us, we want to be helpful.
 So, to help you figure out if Vox Lumiere is right for you, we put together a little list of who our shows are probably NOT for.
 We hope this helps!

 Vox Lumiere is probably NOT for you *if*

 – You think you’re “too old” (for anything).

 – You’re set in your ways.